 Help Move Your Career Forward

-Our graduates feel confident advancing their careers in this fast-paced industry thanks to experienced instructors and the versatile skills learned in online courses in Supply Chain and Logistics Management.
+Our graduates feel confident advancing their skills in this fast-paced industry thanks to experienced instructors and the versatile skills learned in online courses in Supply Chain and Logistics Management.
 Through the formal education provided by coursework in this program, you may become eligible to sit for the Certified Associate in Project Management® (CAPM®)3 exam and the Project Management Professional® (PMP®)4 certification exam through the Project Management Institute.

 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for logistics managers is 7%.2 A Supply Chain and Logistics Management degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2020 and 2030 for Logisticians is 30%.5 A Supply Chain and Logistics Management degree from Rasmussen University can help set you up for success in this growing field.

 What Skills Will I Gain?